WhiteJP/AmbiguityAversionProject/vignettes.md

     B.	Either person X or person Y is interested but the exact probability for each is unknown.
 <br><br/>

 5. You are a competitive runner.
-Your coach has recently returned from a sports science conference and advises you that she has been informed of two new training protocols: protocol X and protocol Y. One of these training protocols will certainly result in a significant and long-lasting improvements, but only in different people; unfortunately it so far impossible to determine ahead of time which people will benefit  fron which.
+Your coach has recently returned from a sports science conference and advises you that she has been informed of two new training protocols: protocol X and protocol Y. One of these training protocols will certainly result in significant and long-lasting improvements, but only in different people; unfortunately it so far impossible to determine ahead of time which people will benefit  fron which.
 The protocols are are mutually exclusive (i.e. they can’t both be completed at the same time): you must choose one.
 Which of the following situations would you prefer?
     A.	There is a 50% chance that training protocol X will help you and a 50% chance that training protocol Y will help you.
     B.	Either training protocol X or Y will help you but the exact probability for each is unknown.
 <br><br/>